Mount Carleton Provincial Park | Parks | Explore New Brunswick's Provincial Parks | NB Parks

 ac.bng@notelrac.tm

-Please note, the park closes for a transition period from end of March to mid-May and again from October to January 1.
-Please contact the park if you are traveling during those times to confirm if we are open.
+Please note, the park closes for a seasonal transition period from early October to early January as well as from March to mid-May.
+Please call the park if you are traveling in those times to confirm if the park is open.

 Camping